rdbhost/rdb2js/rdbhost-emailing.md

 Parameter Methods:

-    column_wrapper(column_name)
+    column(column_name)
-    fixed_wrapper(string)
+    fixed(string)

 Explaining these parameter methods takes some context:  If you just pass strings as parameters to the emailing methods, the email method creates an SQL query with each value parameterized.
 The query gets a substitution-token inlined, and the value is passed as an argument.

 Sometimes you want the value itself inlined, so the value itself becomes part of the whitelisted query.
-If you wrap the value in the `fixed_wrapper` method, the value gets interpolated into the query instead of being parameterized.
+If you wrap the value in the `fixed` method, the value gets interpolated into the query instead of being parameterized.

 Sometimes the values for the fields come from a database, rather than as literals.
-The SQL passed in the .query() method will retrieve the values, and each value included in the email using `column_wrapper` method wrapping the column name.
+The SQL passed in the .query() method will retrieve the values, and each value included in the email using `column` method wrapping the column name.

 When using the .query() method, the query can return multiple records, which will result in multiple emails.
 Each record must include an `idx` field.
 The idx field should be unique per record, so you can identify which result row results from each record.